+Model evaluation

 Discussion:

 Our findings show that the presence of handwashing facilities is inextricably linked to early childhood education, with a critical function in promoting a positive learning environment.
 Bowen et al. showed that encouraging handwashing during early childhood dramatically enhanced child development outcomes.
 Children who received home-based handwashing interventions had global developmental quotients more than 6 points higher than those in the control group, with consistent gains across the adaptive, personal-social, communicative, cognitive, and motor domains [37].

 Mwapasa et al. suggest that caregivers' lack of understanding, combined with insufficient facilities and poor hygiene procedures, exposes children to significant health risks [38].
 Early et al. find that education, along with accessible and practical hand hygiene items (such as hand wipes), can result in a long-term increase in handwashing frequency among elementary school children [39].

 According to Wagner and Samuelsson, there is compelling evidence that early childhood education and WASH for school-aged children benefit individual children, families, and societies [40].
 Nesti and Goldbaum found that children at daycare or preschool are 2-3 times more likely to become infected, contributing to health problems and the spread of diseases across the community.
 This risk is associated with the daycare setting, but it can be reduced through preventive measures such as proper handwashing, standard precautions, hygienic diaper-changing routines, cleaning and disinfecting contaminated areas, using disposable tissues for nasal hygiene, separating food handling areas, reporting infectious diseases, and training workers and parents [41].

 Our analysis reveals that geographic divisions exhibit a significant relationship with early childhood education, indicating substantial regional disparities in developmental outcomes for children.
 Hasan et al. found that the association between geographic divisions and early childhood education indicates significant variations in early childhood development outcomes across regions [42].

 We discovered that a mother's degree of education had a profound and statistically significant impact on early childhood schooling results.
 Mothers with higher levels of education are more likely to prioritize and invest in their children's early education, creating an atmosphere that promotes learning and growth.
-Educated moms are more aware of the long-term benefits of early education and are better prepared to participate in educational activities, provide learning materials, and foster a supportive home environment.
+Educated mothers are more aware of the long-term benefits of early education and are better prepared to participate in educational activities, provide learning materials, and foster a supportive home environment.
 Greenburg clarifies maternal education has a substantial impact on children's participation in early childhood education and care programs.
 It emphasizes that children of better-educated moms are more likely to attend formal, high-quality care settings, such as center-based care [43].
 Cuartas suggested that maternal education has a positive causal effect on children's development, with more years of schooling resulting in increased maternal engagement in stimulating activities, higher attendance at early childhood education programs, and less use of harsh physical punishment [44].
 Crosnoe et al. shown that a mother's educational level has a substantial impact on the educational opportunities of her children [45].
 Harding et al. emphasize the positive association between mother education and children's academic performance, recognizing that greater maternal education levels are linked to enhanced language production, cognitive achievement, and academic success throughout childhood and adolescence [46].
 Findings show that improvements in mother education were favorably associated with children's cognitive skills, as measured by standardized cognitive scores [47].
 Lakshman et al. demonstrates that maternal education plays an important role in child development, although the nature of this relationship differs by nation and socioeconomic circumstance [48].

 Conclusion: